plasma-group/pigi/packages/docs/src/spec/src/03-client/transaction-generation.rst

 ********************
 Sending Transactions
 ********************
+The client **SHOULD** verify the `history`_ of the range being transacted before sending the transaction to the operator.
+Doing so will confirm that no `invalid transactions`_ have been maliciously inserted into the blockchain by the operator between the block in which the user received a state update and the latest block.
+Otherwise the client may have to start `limbo exit`_, which is more costly than a standard exit.

 Transactions can be submitted to a node via the `sendTransaction RPC method`_.
 If the node that receives this request is not the operator, then it will forward the transaction to the operator on the requester's behalf.

 **********************************